 Oh yeah, baby.

-I tested this recipe once myself, then gave it to my sister to test on her own, and we both agreed it was a Thanksgiving dessert for the books.
+I tested this brownie pecan pie recipe once myself, then gave it to my sister to test on her own, and we both agreed it was a Thanksgiving dessert recipe for the books.
 She says, and I quote:

 Thanksgiving is often, unfortunately, devoid of chocolate.
 This pie provides some much needed chocolate therapy at the end of a potentially contentious family dinner.
 And, might I add, brownies are the best kind of dessert, period.